lrq3000/bookmark-finder/privacy_policy.md

 ## Changes to This Privacy Policy

-We may update our Privacy Policy from time to time by posting the new version in here.
+We may update our Privacy Policy from time to time by posting the new version [**in here**](https://github.com/Xiaohan-Tian/bookmark-finder/blob/main/privacy_policy.md).
 We will not send you a notification of these updates unless required by law.
 It is your responsibility to review our Privacy Policy periodically for any changes.